GUIDELINES FOR THE USE OF THE PhiladelphiaDANCE.org LISTSERV

 INDIVIDUAL EMAILS OR DAILY DIGEST

-The listserv tends to average about 15-25 emails per week.
+The listserv tends to average about 15-30 emails per week.
 When signing up for service you have an option to receive individual emails or a daily digest.
 If you do NOT want a high volume of email from us, it is strongly suggested that you sign up for the daily digest.
-If at any time, you wish to change your delivery method, simply send an email to email@example.com with yoru request.
+If at any time, you wish to change your delivery method, simply send an email to firstname.lastname@example.org with yoru request.
+Please note that while the daily digest is just that, if there is a high volume of emails all on one day, you may receive more than one digest in a day as there is a general size restriction for emails.
+When that size restriction has been met, an email is automatically sent.

 MODERATION OF POSTS